 Malware protection is especially important for users of PCs, Android devices and Macs.
 Luckily, iPhones come with built-in anti-virus protection, though they do still require browsing protection to avoid visiting dodgy sites.

-To keep safe online and protect yourself from vulnerability, TalkTalk is offering SuperSafe Boost powered by F-Secure, a security package with eight device protection which will stop viruses in their tracks, even ones hidden in emails or within files.
-Eight-device protection is FREE for Plus TV customers, and for all other customers it's £2 per month (and it's worth £99 a year).
+To keep safe online and protect yourself from vulnerability, TalkTalk is offering SuperSafe powered by F-Secure, a security package with eight device protection which will stop viruses in their tracks, even ones hidden in emails or within files.
+Eight-device protection £2 per month (and it's worth £99 a year).
 Log in to My Account, select the package you want and you will receive an email from F-Secure to install it on your device for full protection